So much to explore!

 Giant rocks and stones, combined with a steep wall, guarantee an unforgettable dive.
 Everywhere we find tunnels, small caves and canyons.
 In between the rocks we can find moray eels, octopus, trigger fish and colorful nudibranchs, while on the sand it is possible to spot stingrays, eagle rays and flying gurnards.
 An ideal place for photographers, as there is plenty to explore here.
 Many of our divers tell us that one dive is not enough to see everything.

-Depth: 8 - 21 meters.
+Depth: 8 - 21 metres.

-Faro D'Artrutx *
+Faro d'Artrutx *

-We usually frequent this spot as a repetitive dive after diving the Malakoff wreck.
-Below the lighthouse of Cap D'Artrutx we find a landscape with canyons, steep walls, overhangs and small caves, as well as a wealth of marine life.
+We usually frequent this spot as a repetitive dive after diving the 'Malakoff' wreck.
+Below the lighthouse of Cap d'Artrutx we find a landscape with canyons, steep walls, overhangs and small caves, as well as a wealth of marine life.

 In May and June, large stingrays can be observed as they come here to mate.